EinsteinVirus/Computer-Forensics/README.md

 ### 2. What operating system was used on the computer?
 ```
 Windows XP

+Method: We find OS info in Acquisition details which we find by clicking on Data Source -> image file.
+        Then in the file metadata, we find the Acquired OS.
 ```
 <p>
 <a href="#"><img src="/Images/Ques2.png" alt ="Ques2"></a>